Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career plan provides numerous benefits for both employers and employees.
+- Making a career program has numerous benefits for both employees and employers.

 Why should you create a Career Development Plan?

-- Identifies skills gaps that need to be addressed
+- Identifies skills gaps that need fixing

 - It helps to earn the respect of upper management